Recurrence formula, positivity and polytope basis in cluster algebras via Newton polytopes: Construction of faces of polytopes in a skew-symmetrizable cluster algebra

-\emph{We thank Jiarui Fei, Fan Qin and R. Schiffler for their advice and pointing out faults in our original version.
+\emph{We thank Jiarui Fei, Y. Gyoda, Siyang Liu, Fan Qin and R. Schiffler for their advice and pointing out faults in our previous version.
 Also we thank Peigen Cao and Fan Qin for recommending us the example in \cite{Zh}.}